 Within this context, there is a considerable emotional and psychological toll on MBC patients in Nigeria, with depression, anxiety, and a consuming feeling of helplessness being recurring themes.
 Access to treatment and psychosocial services are critical to prolong and maintain the quality of life for individuals with MBC.

 Founded in 2009 and registered in 2012, Medicaid Cancer Foundation (MCF) is an NGO founded out of the need to create a much-needed support system for patients, families and caregivers faced with cancer.

-MCF provides support throughout cancer’s full continuum – from diagnosis, to the myriad of questions and answers associated with treatment and care, through the journey to full survivorship, to managing the life-changing experience for the patients, families and caregivers.
-Their cancer awareness and screening programme reached 428,127 persons between 2015 and 2018, carrying out 4,366 free diagnostic screenings (974 mammograms) during this period.
-They have assisted 56 women cancer patients to access financial aid towards their treatment in the last two years.
-Lessons learnt in over ten years of working to help Nigerian women access screening and treatment options have informed the gaps the ‘One Call Away’ seeks to address.
+MCF provides support throughout the cancer care continuum – from diagnosis to the myriad of questions and answers associated with treatment and care, through the journey to full survivorship, and managing this life-changing experience for the patients, families, and caregivers.
+Their cancer awareness and screening programme reached 428,127 persons between 2015 and 2018, carrying out free screening for 4,366 individuals (974 mammograms) during this period.
+Lessons learnt in over ten years of working to help Nigerian women access screening and treatment options have informed the One Call Away project.